Zehelein/pg-transactional-outbox/lib/README.md

   The default function is (started, finished) => started - finished >= 3, but
   you can implement your own logic and pass it as an argument to the service constructor.

-## Message processing timeouts strategy

-The `messageProcessingTimeoutStrategy` allows you to define a message-based timeout on how long the message is allowed to be processed (in milliseconds).
-This allows you to give more time to process "expensive" messages while still processing others on a short timeout.
-By default, it uses the configured `messageProcessingTimeout` or falls back to a 15-second timeout.

-## Message processing Transaction level strategy

-The inbox listener lets you define the `messageProcessingTransactionLevel` per message.
-Some message processing may have higher isolation level requirements than others.
-If no custom strategy is provided it uses the default database transaction level via `BEGIN`.

 # Testing